 If your pet appears to be in a more critical condition, a CST member will read to you our Consent to Triage policy and ask you for a verbal consent to immediately begin treatment as needed to stabilize your pet.
 The doctor will call you as soon as possible, but understand that stabilizing your pet will be their top priority.
 As such, the doctor’s communication with you may not be immediate.

 For animals that are more stable, we ask you to be patient while the doctor examines and develops a diagnostic and treatment plan for your pet.
 Once that is done, the doctor will call you and go over their findings and recommendations regarding diagnostics and treatment.
 Again, please be patient as there are often many animals being evaluated and treated at the same time.

-We have found it impossible for our veterinarians to safely distance themselves from grieving pet parents before, during, and after euthanasia procedures.
-Effective 5/1/2020, and until further notice, clients may not be present for the euthanasia procedure.
+Effective 5/1/2020, clients may not be present for the euthanasia procedure.
+We have found it impossible for our veterinarians to safely distance themselves from grieving pet parents during euthanasia.
 Please call us when you arrive and inform the Client Service Team that you are here with your pet for humane euthanasia.
 Further instruction will be provided.

 Unfortunately, we must take the essential step of forbidding visitation of hospitalized pets and for personal items to be left with pets.
 We understand how stressful this will be to you when you are already experiencing the anxiety of having a sick family member in the hospital, but we need to approach all our interactions with the public with an abundance of caution so we can remain open for you and your pet.
 When time permits, we will gladly take pictures and/or videos of your hospitalized pet and e-mail/text them to you at your request.